angular/angular/modules/angular2/docs/web_workers/web_workers.md

 ## Bootstrapping a WebWorker Application
 Bootstrapping a WebWorker application is not much different than bootstrapping a normal application.
-The primary difference is that you don't pass your root component directly to ```bootstrap```.
+The main difference is that you need to do the bootstrap process on both the worker and render thread.
-Instead you pass the name of a background script that calls ```bootstrapWebWorker``` with your root component.
+Unlike in a standard Angular2 application you don't bootstrap your main component on the render thread.
+Instead you initialize a new application injector with the WORKER_APP_PLATFORM providers and provide the name of your WebWorker script.
+See the example below for details:

 ### Example
 To bootstrap Hello World in a WebWorker we do the following in TypeScript